Skip to main content

 5. 5Adjust the repeater delay and initial signal to change the pattern.

-• Fading comparator clock (signal strength decreases each tick)
+• Fading comparator clock (signal strength decreases each tick) — a variant suited to particular space or timing needs.

-• Ring counter (multiple comparators in a loop)
+• Ring counter (multiple comparators in a loop) — a variant suited to particular space or timing needs.

-• Analog wave generator (produces sawtooth or triangle waves)
+• Analog wave generator (produces sawtooth or triangle waves) — a variant suited to particular space or timing needs.

 Back to all circuits